 - if accepted into the Volunteer Program you will be expected to reach a level of competency in your first 4 weeks which are compulsory days.

 - if you reach that level of competency in that time you can become a fully fledged member of the program and wear a volunteer uniform and enjoy further benefits as you progress.

-Please note that volunteer applications for 2016 have now closed.
+Please note that volunteer applications for have now closed for the first quarter of 2017.
 If you have submitted an application we thank you for your interest and will be in contact with applicants who are successful in progressing to the interview stage.